Nicki Minaj Defends New Boyfriend Amid Details Of His Controversial Past

 “He was 15, she was 16... in a relationship.
 But go awf Internet. y'all can't run my life.
 Y'all can't even run y'all own life.
 Thank you boo."

-Minaj has since favourited and retweeted several tweets from fans praising her for standing up for herself and her new relationship.
+Minaj has since favorited and retweeted several tweets from fans praising her for standing up for herself and her new relationship.

 Refinery29 has reached out to Minaj for comment.